AmIACatPurr/HTB-CTF/writeups/fluffy/README.md

 ---

 ## Bloodhound
-An additional essential step in AD pentesting is without a doubt the use of BloodHound (a tool that maps Active Directory relationships and permissions to help identify attack paths in a domain).

-I won’t describe the full installation process or how the tool works in this walkthrough.
-I’ll simply show the extremely valuable information we obtained, which, as you’ll see, will help us proceed correctly.
+An essential step in any high-stakes AD infiltration is deploying BloodHound.
+In this sprawl, permissions aren't just lines of code—they are a web of interconnected relationships.
+BloodHound acts as our digital sonar, using graph theory to map the "hidden veins" of the domain and pinpoint the exact sequence of hops needed to reach Domain Admin.

+I won’t bore you with the installation logs or the underlying mechanics.
+In our world, the result is the only truth that matters.
+The data we harvested reveals a direct line from our current foothold to the core, illuminating a path that would be invisible to the naked eye.

 ```bash
 ┌─[eu-dedivip-1]─[10.10.14.98]─[justdave@htb-pzeors8as1]─[~/Desktop]